powderly/Tidy-UCI-HAR/README.md

 - If you do not it will automatically download the dataset from the following address and unzip it in your R/RStudio working directory
 - You can get the dataset at the following URL: [http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)

-## What the script does
+## What does the script do:

-- run_analysis is an R script that:
+- run_analysis.R is an R script that:
-0. downloads and unzips (if needed) a dataset of human actitivy as measured by a samsung smartphone 6DOF gyro and accelerometer
+  1. downloads and unzips (if needed) a dataset of human actitivy as measured by a samsung smartphone 6DOF gyro and accelerometer
-1. takes a directory of sensor training and testing data and their derivative calculations and merges them into a single file
+  2. takes a directory of sensor training and testing data and their derivative calculations and merges them into a single file
-2. Converts them into a wide-format data set ordered by "subject" identifier and additionally ordered by "activity" identifier
+  3. Converts them into a wide-format data set ordered by "subject" identifier and additionally ordered by "activity" identifier
-3. Improves readibility by using a single variable per column and variable names that folllow R conventions (camelNotation) according to the [Google R Stylebook] of best practices (https://google-styleguide.googlecode.com/svn/trunk/Rguide.xml)
+  4. Improves readibility by using a single variable per column and variable names that folllow R conventions (camelNotation) according to the [Google R stylebook] of best practices (https://google-styleguide.googlecode.com/svn/trunk/Rguide.xml)..
-4. Translates a numerical activity key into english language activity descriptions using.notation
+  5. Translates a numerical activity key into english language activity descriptions using.notation
-5. Subset the list of 500+ variables to a subset of variables that includes all standard deviation and mean calculations by grepping "std" and "mean" patterns
+  6. Subset the list of 500+ variables to a subset of variables that includes all standard deviation and mean calculations by grepping "std" and "mean" patterns
-6. writes the tidy data set to a data.table txt file, called tidy.final.txt
+  7. writes the tidy data set to a data.table txt file, called tidy.final.txt
-7. Additionally gives a use case examples by melting and casting the dataset to provide a mean calculations for each variable by each possible combination of the identifiers "subject" and "activity"
+  8. Additionally gives a use case examples by melting and casting the dataset to provide a mean calculations for each variable by each possible combination of the identifiers "subject" and "activity"
-8. This mean melt/cast dataset is also written to a data.table txt file, called tidy_avg.txt
+  9. This mean melt/cast dataset is also written to a data.table txt file, called tidy_avg.txt

 ## How does the script work